EolnMsuk/PyFirewall/README.md

 On first firewall initialization, the application intentionally sets the Windows Firewall profile defaults to **Allow**, then restores/applies the PyFirewall-managed rules saved in `firewall_config.json`.

 Review this behavior before using PyFirewall on a production system.

+## Known Issues

+- At first launch OR when all rules are removed, a Windows Security notification will prompt the user to enable Windows Defender Firewall even though its enabled.
+This is caused by the lack of any firewall rules currently assigned.

 ## Files